 A few Kurds began to call for recognition in the 1960s, and a growing number identified with the Turkish left in the 1970s.
 In 1984 Kurdish nationalism found violent expression in the PKK (Kurdistan Workers’ Party), which embarked on a guerrilla war against the state.

 In tandem with this, the PKK also succeeded in mobilizing much of the Kurdish civilian population.
 The struggle has been partly a class one.
 Kurdish identity was infused with a sense of economic as well as political deprivation.
 The PKK deliberately targeted certain members of the Kurdish landlord class as accomplices with the system of oppression (though some landlords identified with the PKK, often for reasons of local rivalry).
 The PKK also targeted perceived agents of the Turkish state such as school-teachers.

-The use of minority languages in people’s names was prohibited until recent years, which was particularly detrimental for Muslim minorities.
-In July 2003, a reform of the law removed the restriction on parents’ freedom to name their children with names ‘deemed offensive to the national culture’, but kept the requirement that names should ‘comply with moral values,’ and no be offensive to the public.
-In September 2003, the law was restricted to names containing the letters q, w and x, which are common in Kurdish.
+The use of minority language people’s names was prohibited until recent years, which was particularly detrimental for Kurds.
+In July 2003, a reform of the law removed the restriction on parents’ freedom to name their children with names ‘deemed offensive to the national culture,’ but kept the requirement that names should ‘comply with moral values,’ and not be offensive to the public.
+In September 2003, the law was restricted to curtailing names containing the letters q, w and x, which are common in Kurdish.
 Thus, Kurds are still precluded by law from giving their children Kurdish names that include these letters.